truthcharting/creatortools/README.md

 2. Review browser console for frontend errors
 3. Check GitHub Actions for deployment issues
 4. Verify database schema and policies
+5. Ensure SQL scripts were run in the correct order

 ## License